martinbagshaw/ReduxTodo/README.md

 ### Notes
 - [my redux notes](https://hackmd.io/s3QcTxWsSLmQwHCstxmcdQ?both#one) - knowledge this basic app is built with
 - started with [this as the first step](https://hackmd.io/s3QcTxWsSLmQwHCstxmcdQ?both#1-Manage-State-Locally-first)
+- drew inspiration [from here](https://codesandbox.io/s/9on71rvnyo) for the second stage, but attempting to have one connection to the redux store, as opposed to multiple

+### Architecture
+> a diagram to help you and me understand the whole redux thing...